mzen17/TrackCrawl/README.md

 ### Previous Work: Understanding the Effect of GDPR-like Policies for Cookies in Web Applications
-Note: This project is a reference of TrackCrawler.
-TrackCrawler is a complete rework of the old scrapper including a significantly wider scope for research.
+> Note: This project is a reference for TrackCrawler.
+TrackCrawler is a complete rework of the old scrapper including a significantly wider scope for research and a different research purpose (understanding tracking at a wider scale vs just cookies).

 A web scrapper for understanding cookies.
 This is the codebase for our paper "Understanding the Effect of GDPR-like Policies for Cookies in Web Applications".